 The revised Rule 31.1 will still be available to CPSD as an enforcement tool whenever a company has failed to comply with GO 95 or accepted good practice.
-The revised Rule 31.1 does not alterThere is no effect on the Commission's existing authority to determine what constitutes compliance with GO 95 on a case-by-case basis in light of specific facts and circumstances.
-Nor does the revised rule relieve electric utilities and CIPs of their obligation under Rule 31.1 to design, construct, and maintain their facilities for their intended use.
-If an intended use requires a more rigorous standard than specified in GO 95 "to enable the furnishing of safe, proper, and adequate service," the company must follow the higher standard.
+There is no effect on the Commission's existing authority to determine what constitutes compliance with GO 95 on a case-by-case basis in light of specific facts and circumstances.

 CPSD asserts that the adopted revisions will weaken safety requirements by allowing CIPs and electric utilities to collude to establish whatever "accepted good practices" they see fit.
 We disagree.
-As noted earlier, the Commission may
+As noted earlier, the Commission may determine what constitutes accepted good practice on a case-by-case basis.